Charles Warren Currier

 He arrived in Matanzas on November 3, 1913, and took position of the archdiocese the following day.
 He repaired and redecorated the Cathedral of San Carlos Borromeo that was in poor condition.
-Due to his poor health he resigned his position as Bishop of the Archdiocese of Matanzas on February 11, 1914, and was appointed Titular Bishop of Hetalonia on June 15, 1915.
+Due to his poor health he resigned his position as Bishop of the Archdiocese of Matanzas on February 11, 1914, and was appointed titular bishop of Etalonia on June 15, 1915.

 Bishop Currier knew Greek and Hebrew and was fluent in Latin, English, Dutch, Spanish, French, German, and Italian.

-Bishop Currier died on September 23, 1918, on a train traveling from Waldorf, Maryland, to Baltimore to assist in the funeral of Cardinal John Murphy Farley, Archbishop of the Archdiocese of New York.
+Bishop Currier died on September 23, 1918, on a train traveling from Waldorf, Maryland, to Baltimore to assist in the funeral of Cardinal John Murphy Farley, archbishop of the Archdiocese of New York.
 His funeral took place in the Cathedral of Baltimore, where he is also buried.